ernestoIJ/ernestoij.github.io/_portfolio/portfolio-2.md

 ---

 ### Overview
 Developed a **GPT-style Large Language Model (LLM)** entirely from scratch to understand and reproduce the architecture and training process of modern transformer-based language models.
 The project included implementing both the tokenizer and the model using only core PyTorch and Python libraries.
+The code to this project can be found [here.](https://github.com/ernestoIJ/LLM-From-Scratchm)

 ### Technical Highlights
 - Implemented a **custom Byte Pair Encoding (BPE) tokenizer** supporting vocabulary sizes up to **4K**, reducing token count by **~35%** compared to raw character encoding.